Bristol station (Virginia): History

 Rail service first reached Bristol from Knoxville in 1856 via the East Tennessee and Virginia Railroad, a predecessor of the Southern Railway, and from Lynchburg via the Virginia and Tennessee Railroad, a predecessor of the Norfolk and Western Railway.
 The current station was built in 1902 by the Norfolk and Western at a cost of $79,000.
 It is a one- to two-story brick building consisting of a tower section; a long seven-bay, one-story midsection; and a six-bay, two-story east end.
 The tower has a hipped roof with deep overhanging eaves supported by long sawn brackets.
 Stylistically, the station fits into the pattern of early 20th-century American eclecticism, combining Romanesque with various European vernacular modes.
 Associated with the station is a brick freight house constructed in 1883 and expanded in 1891.

 Named trains and end of service

-Several N&W and Southern Railway trains served the station into the late 1960s: